brain-power/Brain-Power-Amazon-Fidgetology/README.md

 **Note**: Currently deployment is supported only in regions where AWS Rekognition and Kinesis Video Stream services are both available (as of now, these are: **us-east-1** or **us-west-2**).
 If your default AWS region is not supported, you must [change your default region](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) before executing the deploy command.

 This command will:
- * Package code artifacts (Lambda function source files in the `lambda/` directory) and upload to a bootstrapping S3 bucket.
+ * Package code artifacts (Lambda function source files in the `lambda/` directory and `dashboard/` static files) and upload to a bootstrapping S3 bucket.
- * Generate a `master-template.yaml` CloudFormation stack that is then deployed to your AWS account.
+ * Generate a `master-template.yaml` CloudFormation template that is then deployed to your AWS account using AWS-CLI.
  * Configure the dashboard web app with required API routes, and upload static website files in the `dashboard/` directory to be hosted from an S3 bucket.
  * Output the public URL of the demo web app hosted in the S3 bucket.